(HOFF) Human Oriented Fast Fashion Framework

 Project Description

-Developed as part of a Digital Humanities course, the Human-Oriented Fast Fashion (HOFF) Archival Framework examines the ethical, creative, and critical dimensions of the fast-fashion industry.
-A central aim of the project was to consider how archival methods of provenance and documentation could be reimagined to address a contemporary question: what would it look like to preserve objects that are always in flux within the culture?
-The framework sought to explore what a structured approach to capturing the many factors shaping and driving the fast fashion industry might entail.
+This was the final research paper for INFO-657 Digital Humanities.
+The Human-Oriented Fast Fashion Framework (HOFF) examines ethical, creative, and critical dimensions of fast fashion.
+The central aim was to consider how archival methods of provenance and documentation could be reimagined to address a contemporary question: what would it look like to preserve garments always culturally in flux?
+The framework explores what a structured approach to capturing the factors shaping and driving fast fashion might entail.

 Methods

-Since the project is theoretical, the process began with a review of both archival theory and current research on fast-fashion archiving to establish a foundation for the framework.
-Through that review, we identified a gap in how existing archival models account for objects whose cultural meaning and value are unstable.
-This led us to develop the concept of the "phantasmagorical cultural object," a term we coined to capture the shifting, always-in-flux nature of fast-fashion artifacts.
-With that concept in place, we moved into a synthesis phase, using a mix of Python and existing data scraped from Instagram related to the garment we chose for our case study to map the relationships among the materials.
-The outcome of that synthesis was a diagram that visualizes the connections across the five layers, offering a structured view of how these layers interact around a single garment.
+Since the project is theoretical, we began by reviewing archival theory and current research on fast-fashion archiving to lay the foundation for the framework.
+Through that review, we identified a gap in how existing archival models address objects whose cultural meaning and value are unstable.
+As a result, we developed the concept of the “phantasmagorical cultural object,” a term we created to describe the ever-changing nature of fast-fashion artifacts.
+With this concept established, we transitioned to a synthesis phase, in which I combined Python with data scraped from Instagram to map relationships for the selected garment in our case study.
+This process culminated in a diagram that visualizes the connections across the five layers we selected for this project, providing a structured view of how these layers interact around a single garment.

 Role & Contributions